audiokinetic/Gyms/Unreal/Testing.md

 ## OpenLevel Testing Limitation
 OpenLevel is limited to a maximum of two OpenLevel calls and the last one must be to the original level.

+## Testing Modular gameplay
+When testing the Unreal Modular Gameplay Feature in the gyms, start by enabling the Modular Gameplay and Game Feature Plugin and restart the editor.
+Additionaly, make sure that the Modular Gameplay Demo plugin is enabled.
+Under the Modular Gameplay Demo plugin folder, open the Data Asset and make sure to set the current state to Active.

+### Additional note for cooking
+By default, the umap located under the Modular Gameplay Demo plugin folder won't be added to the map to cook list in the project settings.
+Make sure to add it before cooking when trying to test the Demo in a packaged project.